ISEL-DEETC/quickfaas-essentials/README.md

 └───QuickFaaS-Deployment -> uniform programming model for the deployment │                           of cloud-agnostic FaaS applications │
+└───evaluation
+│   │   search-blobs -> use case designed exclusively for
-└───evaluation -> performance metrics in the form of excel spreadsheets │                 that validate the proposed cloud-agnostic approach │
+│   │                   the purpose of performance testing │   └───QuickFaaS-Metrics.xlsx -> performance metrics data in the
+│                                 form of excel spreadsheets │
 └───executables
 │   │   function-deployment -> required resources for FaaS deployments